Everything you ever wanted to know about VPR's membership drives, but were afraid to ask!

 I’m a monthly Sustainer and shouldn’t have to put up with membership drives!

 Thank you so much for your monthly support!
 We understand that membership drives are not fan favorites.
 We try to make listening easier on the ears by encouraging our on-air staff to be personal, energetic, and to have a little fun.
-If you’re a Sustainer or already a member and rather not listen to the membership drive, you can check out the VPR stream on NPR One app, VPR Jazz24, or the BBC World Service.
+If you’re a Sustainer or already a member and rather not listen to the drive, you can check out the NPR One app or the BBC World Service.

 Can’t you raise money another way?